tanabee/gas-codelab/docs/codelab.md

 Click **Google Sheets** and Spreadsheet file will be created.

 ![Rename Spreadsheet file](img/create-spreadsheet-file.png)
-Click project name area, and input project name. (e.g. gmail-to-spreadsheet)
+Click file name area, and input file name. (e.g. gmail-to-spreadsheet)

-![Select Script editor menu](img/select-script-editor.png) Select **Tools** > **Script editor** menu, and Google Apps Script file will be created.
+![Select Script editor menu](img/select-script-editor.png) Select **Tools** > **Script editor** menu, and Google Apps Script project will be created.

 ![Rename Google Apps Script project](img/rename-gas-project.png) Click project name area, and input project name. (e.g. gmail-to-spreadsheet)

 ![Input Google Apps Script project name](img/input-project-name.png) After inputting project name, Click OK and it will be saved.
-Then a toast appears. the project will be saved when the toast disappears.
+Then a toast appears.
+The project will complete to be saved when the toast disappears.

 Now, we can run the script!
 We will run the script in the next section.